-Accuser says Harvey Weinstein forced oral sex on her
+Accuser tells jury that Harvey Weinstein forced oral sex on her

 Weinstein’s lawyers have said that messages from his accusers would show they maintained warm relations with him after the alleged attacks.

-Last week actress Annabella Sciorra testified that the former Hollywood mogul violently raped her in her Manhattan apartment in the early 1990s.
+Last week actress Annabella Sciorra testified that Weinstein violently raped her in her Manhattan apartment in the early 1990s.

 While Sciorra’s allegation is too old to support a separate rape charge against Weinstein, prosecutors hope it will show he is a repeat sexual predator - a charge that could put him in prison for life.